 DPP v JSP [2020] TASCCA 3.

-For a discussion of these distinct purposes of VIS, see Julian V Roberts and Edna Erez, ‘Victim Impact Statements at Sentencing: Expressive and Instrumental Purposes’ in Anthony Bottom and Julian V Roberts (eds), Hearing the Victim: Adversarial Justice, Crime Victims and the State (Willan, 2010); Sentencing Council, New South Wales, Victims’ Involvement in Sentencing, Report (2018), para 1.57- 1.64.
+For a discussion of these distinct purposes of VIS, see Julian V Roberts and Edna Erez, ‘Victim Impact Statements at Sentencing: Expressive and Instrumental Purposes’ in Anthony Bottom and Julian V Roberts (eds), Hearing the Victim: Adversarial Justice, Crime Victims and the State (Willan, 2010); Sentencing Council, New South Wales, Victims’ Involvement in Sentencing, Report (2018), [1.57]- [1.64].
 This appears to suggest (at 1.59) that giving effect to the one of the purposes of sentencing, that is, recognising the ‘harm done to the victim of the crime and the community in accordance with s 3A(g) of the Act is an instrumental purpose rather than an expressive one.

 Siganto v The Queen (1998) 194 CLR 656, [29].